oren/docker-nativescript/readme.md

 * [References](#references)

 ## Why?

-I want to explore [NativeScript](https://www.nativescript.org) but I don't want to install and configure Java, Android SDK, Ant, cordova etc.. life is too short.
+I wanted to explore [NativeScript](https://www.nativescript.org) but I didn't want to install and configure Java, Android SDK, Ant, etc.. life is too short so I created a Docker container with everything needed to run it.
+Here is the relevant blog post: http:///oren.github.io/blog/nativescript.html

 ## Setup